 The wooden structure is painted black to maximise heat gain, including multiple internal roosting cavities and nursery chambers to encourage breeding populations.
 This commission is part of our on-going work to support and enhance local biodiversity for the benefit of both human and wildlife communities.

-We will officially launch this commission on May 19th, 2018!
+We officially launch this commission in May 2018 and the sculpture has since become a home for a community of Pipistrelle bats.
 The sculpture will remain within the Phytology site as a permanent installation.